Val Ferret: Geography

 From the Col Ferret (the Swiss border), the valley runs down, beneath the Pré de Bar glacier and the towering Grandes Jorasses.
 The stream running through the valley is the Dora di Ferret (Doire de Ferret), which, near La Palud (in front of the Italian Mont Blanc Tunnel exit), joins the Dora di Veny (Doire de Veny) flowing down from Val Veny to form the Dora Baltea, a left-hand tributary of the Po.
 The main villages in the valley are Arnouvaz, Planpincieux and La Palud, all in the comune of Courmayeur.

 Upstream view of the Italian Val Ferret.

 Downstream view of the Italian Val Ferret.

 Tourism

 The valleys are mostly frequented by hikers on the route of the Tour du Mont Blanc.
 Many excursions are possible from the villages, such as: Cabane de l'A Neuve from La Fouly or Cabane de Saleina from Praz de Fort or Cabane du Trient above the Trient Glacier.
+La Fouly also serves as a waypoint on the Ultra-Trail du Mont-Blanc (UTMB) route.